-Azure Synapse is a limitless analytics service that brings together enterprise data warehousing and Big Data analytics.
+Azure Synapse is an analytics service that brings together enterprise data warehousing and Big Data analytics.
 It gives you the freedom to query data on your terms, using either serverless on-demand or provisioned resources—at scale.
-Azure Synapse brings these two worlds together with a unified experience to ingest, prepare, manage, and serve data for immediate BI and machine learning needs
+Azure Synapse brings these two worlds together with a unified experience to ingest, prepare, manage, and serve data for immediate BI and machine learning needs.

 Azure Synapse has four components:

-- SQL Analytics: Complete T-SQL based analytics – Generally Available
+- Synapse SQL: Complete T-SQL based analytics – Generally Available

 - SQL pool (pay per DWU provisioned)

-SQL Analytics refers to the enterprise data warehousing features that are generally available with Azure Synapse.
+Synapse SQL pool refers to the enterprise data warehousing features that are generally available in Azure Synapse.

-SQL pool represents a collection of analytic resources that are being provisioned when using SQL Analytics.
+SQL pool represents a collection of analytic resources that are being provisioned when using Synapse SQL.
 The size of SQL pool is determined by Data Warehousing Units (DWU).

 Import big data with simple PolyBase T-SQL queries, and then use the power of MPP to run high-performance analytics.
-As you integrate and analyze, SQL Analytics will become the single version of truth your business can count on for faster and more robust insights.
+As you integrate and analyze, Synapse SQL pool will become the single version of truth your business can count on for faster and more robust insights.

 Key component of a big data solution